ihark/pinimatic/README.md

  + User contact form for feedback & support
  + User profile pages with stats
  + Support for multiple Social Connections
  + Support for multiple Email Addresses with verification & primary setting
+ + Local User Accounts & Social Account Connections

 ### Current Admin Features
- + Local User Accounts & Social Account Connections
  + Invitation Only Mode for new registrations
  + Block all new registrations even with valid invitations
  + Send Bulk email to users via admin actions in user model
  + Send Bulk invitations to a list of email addresses (specific to recipient)
  + Generate Bulk invitation codes with specific number of uses
- + Superusers have full control over all users pins for easy admin.
+ + Superusers have control over all users pins while browsing the site.

 ### Current Security & Compatability Features
- + SSL implimented with development simulation for testing
+ + SSL implimented in all environments, including development for testing.
  + P3P implimented (please edit the policy acording to your privacy policy)

 ### Roadmap